nowsecure/nowsecure-action/docs/advanced-configurations.md

 ## Analysis type

-The `upload-app` can specify the type of analysis to perform if a full (static + dynamic) analysis is not required.
+The `upload-app` action can specify the type of analysis to perform if a full (static + dynamic) analysis is not required.

 To configure the analysis type, add an `analysis_type` input to the `with:` section of the `upload-app` action.
 Possible values are:

-- `full`: Perform a full (static + dynamic) analysis
+- `full`: Perform a full analysis, scanning for static and dynamic findings.
-- `static`: Perform a static-only analysis.
+- `static`: Scan for static findings only.
-- `dependencies`: Surface only the SBOM dependency graph.

-Note that iOS builds for `static` and `sbom` analyses must not be encrypted.
+- `dependencies`: Show dependencies in Insights > Dependency Graph (see [Dependency Insights Generation](#Dependency Insights Generation)).

+If the input is not specified a full analysis will be run.

+Static-only and dependency-only analyses do not attempt to decrypt encrypted binaries as these analyses are intended to provide a rapid result for e.g. a CI/CD pipeline.
+An encrypted binary will fail to analyze.

+Please note:
+The assessment status on NowSecure Platform UI does not reflect successful completion of static-only or dependencies-only analysis.
+The labels in the UI will be "Partial Results" and "Failed Dynamic Analysis" due to the lack of a dynamic analysis.

 ```yml
 - id: upload